 The charge of the Affiliates Committee is to support implementation of the Affiliation Agreements by providing guidance for the clinical activities of the medical school and its practice plan, and the educational and research activities that are in collaboration with Ascension Borgess, Bronson Healthcare, and Western Michigan University.

 The charge of the Appointment and Promotion Committee is to oversee the appointment and promotion process at the medical school, and to provide recommendations to the dean for core faculty appointments and promotions at the ranks of associate professor and professor, and adjunct faculty appointments at the rank of professor.
 The committee provides reports to the Faculty Academic Council regarding faculty appointments and promotions, and implements the criteria for appointment and promotion.

 - Clinical Research Committee

 The Clinical Research Committee supports the Research Committee to meet its charge and reports to the Affiliates Committee.
-The charge of the Clinical Research Committee is to: oversee and promote clinical research at all sites of the medical school, Borgess Health, and Bronson Healthcare; assist in developing clinical research policies and procedures; develop and implement strategic planning to increase and support clinical research activities; develop and track annual goals and objectives for clinical research; develop and oversee the annual budget for clinical research; and report on clinical research at the medical school, Borgess Health, and Bronson Healthcare.
+The charge of the Clinical Research Committee is to: oversee and promote clinical research at all sites of the medical school, Ascension Borgess, and Bronson Healthcare; assist in developing clinical research policies and procedures; develop and implement strategic planning to increase and support clinical research activities; develop and track annual goals and objectives for clinical research; develop and oversee the annual budget for clinical research; and report on clinical research at the medical school, Ascension Borgess, and Bronson Healthcare.

 Chair: Tom Blok, MD